When is This Country back for series 3?

 When is series three of This Country on TV?

-The sitcom (which was renewed for a third series in April 2018) will air weekly on BBC iPlayer from Monday 17th February 2020.
+The sitcom will air weekly on BBC One from 7pm on Monday 17th February 2020.
+It will also be available on BBC iPlayer.
+The six-season series will continue to air on Mondays at the same time.

 What will happen in the upcoming series?